Make-Magazine/makehub/wp-content/plugins/events-manager-pro/readme.txt

 Please visit http://wp-events-plugin.com/documentation/installation/

 == Changelog ==
+= 3.2.6 =
+* fixed gateway checkout errors on Multiple Bookings mode
+* fixed PHP 8 warnings for automations
+* fixed return url not saving properly for gateways

+= 3.2.5 =
+* fixed plus signs in emails not producing correct waitlist signup url
+* changed gateway JS to use new EM enable/disable button functions since EM 6.4.3.1
+* updated checkout template to use new booking form markup
+* added backcompat functions/hooks for sites overriding checkout templates using old markup and missing new hooks,
+* updated goateway to use new checkout form footer action (or backcompat fallbacks)
+* fixed waitlist issues whilst logged in when double-bookings are blocked,
+* fixed possiblity to waitlist-request more than a single booking will ever allow if approved
+* fixed gateway intial load issues of booking intent with minimum spaces already defined with a pre-selected gateway
+* fixed default gateway redirect url (my bookings) not showing successful custom feedback message in notice markup
+* fixed cancellation notice for waiting lists missing formatting,
+* fixed waitlist booking form not collapsing upon successful booking

+= 3.2.4 =
+* fixed error in 3.2.3 which caused problems with versions earlier than Events Manager 6.4.2

+= 3.2.3 =
+* fixed QuickPay buttons not showing for checkout
+* fixed automation emails action admin area adding slashes to message and not displaying message in textarea
+* fixed automation emails and other scheduled emails not working when added to the EM Pro email queue when reminders are disabled
+* added $email_args to set_status and ensure compatibility with EM_Booking parent method in EM 6.4.2
+* fixed waitlist booking form compatibility issues with EM 6.4.x
+* fixed PHP warning when inserting event time trigger flags into em_meta table
+* fixed booking form init JS not triggering a change event for a pre-selected when booking form initially loaded,
+* added extra fallback fix to enable booking button in event of a free booking
+* fixed JS errors not redirecting users with the PayPal legacy gateway (running new API)
+* fixed date timestamp issues of transaction history for outgoing NVP checks for PayPal legacy gateway
+* fixed sandbox mode not redirecting properly for PayPal legacy gateway (both APIs)

+= 3.2.2 =
+* fixed JS issue with gateway QuickPay buttons
+* fixed minor php 8 deprecated warnings

+= 3.2.1 =
+* added support for custom fonts allowing for special character languages (Chinese, Japanese, etc.)
+* added template loading from the plugins-template folder
+* fixed waitlists feature placeholders not working and/or overwriting certain event placeholders when enabled
+* complete overhaul of Gateway API with support for new payment methods for Stripe, PayPal and Authorize.net
+* rewrite of coupon code UI including decoupling from jQuery
+* updated manual transactions and custom emails for new gateway API class names and methods
+* changed attednee forms hooks to use em_booking_js rather than em_gateway_js
+* changed attendee forms js to use listener function that is called rather than triggering a change listener on load (causes issues with intents and summaries)

 = 3.1.3 =
 * added dependent event booking restrictions feature
 * fixed minor PHP warning for booking time automation